One of QAnon’s most widely quoted critics reveals his real name. Hint: It’s not Travis View.

 On Jan.
 11, less than a week after a mob of Trump supporters — many of them displaying QAnon slogans or symbols — stormed the Capitol, Twitter offered the Travis View account a coveted “blue check” badge of authenticity.

-Twitter rules permit the use of pseudonyms, even for verified accounts, so long as the online identity is consistent, Twitter spokeswoman Katie Rosborough said.
+Twitter rules permit the use of pseudonyms, even for verified accounts, as long as the online identity is consistent, Twitter spokeswoman Katie Rosborough said.
 The Travis View account links to the QAnon Anonymous podcast and contains other factual information.

 The HBO documentary, in which Strain hinted that Travis View is not his real name, caught the attention of other researchers.
 Called about the issue by The Post, Strain decided it was time make his identity clear — a decision made easier, he said, after he left his longtime employer in November to become a full-time podcaster.
 He plans to keep using the name Travis View on the podcast and in other professional settings.